Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 Recommender systems have become a part of daily life for users of Amazon and Netflix and even social media.
 While some sites might use these systems to improve the customer experience (if you liked movie A, you might like movie B) or increase sales (customers who bought product C also bought product D), others are focused on customized advertising and suggestive marketing.
 As a book lover and former book store manager, I have always wondered where I can find good book recommendations that are both personalized to my interests and also capable of introducing me to new authors and genres.
 The purpose of this project is to create just such a recommender system (RS).

 ### Collaborative Filtering vs. Content Filtering
 If an RS suggests items to a user based on past interactions between users and items, that system is known as a Collaborative Filtering system.
 In these recommendation engines, a user-item interactions matrix is created such that every user and item pair has a space in the matrix.
 That space is either filled with the user's rating of that item or it is left blank.
 This can be used for matrix factorization or nearest neighbor classification, both of which will be addressed when we develop our models.
 The important thing to remember with collaborative filtering is that user id, item id, and rating are the only fields required.
-Collaborative models can be user-based or item-based but I will work primarily with item-based modeling because I am interested in finding new books to read, not in finding other users like myself.
+Collaborative models can be user-based or item-based.

 Content filtering, on the other hand, focuses exclusively on either the item or the user and does not need any information about interactions between the two.
-Instead, content filtering calculates the similarity between items using attributes of the items themselves.
-For my book data, I will use book reviews and text analysis to determine which books are most similar to books that I like and thus which books should be recommended.
+Instead, content filtering calculates the similarity between items or users using attributes of the items or users themselves.
+For my book data, I will use book reviews and text analysis to determine which books are most similar to books that I like and thus which books should be recommended (item based).

 ## Data
 While there are many book datasets available to use, I decided to work with Goodreads Book data.
 There are several full Goodreads data sets available at the [UCSD Book Graph site](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) and I initially worked with this data to analyze metadata for books, authors, series, genres, reviews, and the interactions between users and items.
 Once I began building the models, I quickly realized that my dataset was too large.
 Rather than limit myself to just one genre, I chose to use the [Goodreads 10k data set](https://www.kaggle.com/zygmunt/goodbooks-10k/version/4).
 This data set contains book metdata, ratings, book tags, and book shelves.